captionpoint/captionpoint-plays/THE-LUCKIEST.md

 That’s him.
 ---
 ## CHERYL:
-Maybe he’s not such a
+Maybe he’s not such a douchebag after all.
 ---
-douchebag after all.
----
 ## PETER:
 Nah he’s definitely a douchebag.
 ---
-But.
----
-You need one douchebag
+But you need one douchebag
----
 in every friend circle
 ---
-and so he.
+and so he’s our douchebag.
 ---
-He’s our douchebag.
+So.
 ---
-So.So.
+So, he dated the Vet and he dated me
 ---
-He dated the Vet
----
-and he dated me
----
-and he decided we would
----
-maybe be a good fit
+and he decided we would maybe be a good fit
 ---
 and I guess we are.
 ---